dbenders1/rohmpc/src/README.md

     ```
     In the [mpc_solver](./catkin_ws/src/mpc/mpc_solver) package, this will generate a directory *falcon* in the [include](./catkin_ws/src/mpc/mpc_solver/include/mpc_solver/) and [src](./catkin_ws/src/mpc/mpc_solver/src) directories and a file *cmake_globalvars.cmake* in the [src](./catkin_ws/src/mpc/mpc_solver/src) directory.

+7. After generating the solver, you can build the catkin workspace inside the Docker container.
+To do this, run the following command in the *build* pane of the tmux session (by pressing `arrow-up`):
+    ```bash
+    catkin build agiros
+    ```

+8. After a successful build of the workspace you have to source the setup file of the workspace in every terminal you are going to use.
+The easiest way to do this is to restart the tmux session by pressing `Ctrl-a` and then `d` to detach from the session, run `krohmpc` to kill the session, and then start it again with `srohmpc`.
+This will automatically source the setup file in every terminal of the tmux session.

-7. You are ready to reproduce!
+9. You are ready to reproduce!
 Checkout the following section for the next steps.